FennecLabsLtd/VRUtilityBelt/docs/addons/overlays.rst

     .. code-block:: json

         {
-            "type": "absolute", // Must be one of type: "hmd", "leftcontroller", "rightcontroller", "absolute", "overlay" or "deviceindex"
+            "type": "absolute", // Must be one of type: "hmd", "leftcontroller", "rightcontroller", "absolute", "overlay", "absoluterelative"* or "deviceindex"
             "position": { // Measured in meters
                 "x": 0,
                 "y": 1.2,